A1Liu/nyu---csci-201-cso/syllabus.md

 |30%|Labs|
 |30%|Midterm|
 |40%|Final Exam|

 ## 6 The Upper Left Board
 I use the upper left board for lab/homework assignments and announcements.
 I should never erase that board.
 Viewed as a file it is group readable (the group is those in the room), appendable by just me, and (re-)writable by no one.
 If you see me start to erase an announcement, please let me know.

 I try very hard to remember to write all announcements on the upper left board and I am normally successful.
-If, during class, you see that I have forgotten to record something, please let me know.
-HOWEVER, even if I forgot and no one reminds me, the assignment has still been given.
+If, during class, you see that I have forgotten to record something, please let me know. **HOWEVER**, even if I forgot and no one reminds me, the assignment has still been given.

-## 7 Homeworks and Labs
+## 7 Homework and Labs
 I make a distinction between homeworks and labs.

 Labs are

-Required.
+* *Required.*
-Due several lectures later (date given on assignment).
+* Due several lectures later (date given on assignment).
-Announced in the notes and during class class.
+* Announced in the notes and during class class.
 Details in NYU Classes with supplemental material on separate web pages.
 Your solution is submitted via NYU Classes.
-Graded and form part of your final grade.
+* Graded and form part of your final grade.
-Penalized for lateness.
+* Penalized for lateness.
-The penalty is 1 point per day up to 10 days; then 5 points per day.
+* The penalty is 1 point per day up to 10 days; then 5 points per day.
-This penalty is too mild—a one week late lab can be an A; two weeks late might be a C.
+* This penalty is too mild—a one week late lab can be an A; two weeks late might be a C.

 Homeworks are

-Optional.
+* Optional.
-Due the beginning of two lectures later.
+* Due the beginning of two lectures later.
-Not accepted late.
+* Not accepted late.
-The assignment is given in the notes and NYU Classes; your solution is submitted via Classes.
+* The assignment is given in the notes and NYU Classes; your solution is submitted via Classes.
-Checked for completeness and graded 0/1/2.
+* Checked for completeness and graded 0/1/2.
-Able to help, but not hurt, your final grade.
+* Able to help, but not hurt, your final grade.

 ### 7.1 Homework Numbering
 Homeworks are numbered by the class in which they are assigned.
 So any homework given today is homework #1.
 Even if I do not give homework today, any homework assigned next class would be homework #2.
-So the homework present in the notes for lecture #n is homework #n (even if I inadvertently forgot to write it to the upper left board).
+So the homework present in the notes for lecture #n is homework #n (even if I inadvertently forgot to write it to the upper left board).\n
 ### 7.2 Doing Labs on non-NYU Systems
-You may develop (i.e., write and test) lab assignments on any system you wish, e.g., your laptop.
+You may *develop* (i.e., write and test) lab assignments on any system you wish, e.g., your laptop.
 However, ...

-You are responsible for any non-nyu machine.
+* You are responsible for any non-nyu machine.
 I extend deadlines if the nyu machines are down, not if yours are.
 So you should back up on an nyu server any work done on your personal computers.
-You should test your assignments on the nyu systems, for this class that means courses2.cims.nyu.edu.
+* You should test your assignments on the nyu systems, for this class that means <span style="background-color:pink">courses2.cims.nyu.edu</span>.
 More on how to do this later.
 If some confusion arises, I can (and do) believe dates on courses2 and friends.
-I can not believe dates on your laptop since you can change them backwards in time.
+I can **not** believe dates on your laptop since you can change them backwards in time.
-In an ideal world, a program written in a high level language such as Python, Java, C, or C++ that works on one system would also work on any other system.
+* In an ideal world, a program written in a high level language such as Python, Java, C, or C++ that works on one system would also work on any other system.
 Sadly, this ideal is not always achieved, despite marketing claims to the contrary.
-So, although you may develop your lab on any system, you must ensure that it runs on courses2, which the TAs will use when grading your labs.
+So, although you may *develop* your lab on any system, you must ensure that it *runs* on courses2, which the TAs will use when grading your labs.
-You submit your labs using NYU Classes.
+You submit your labs using "NYU Classes".\n
 ### 7.3 Obtaining Help with the Labs
 Good methods for obtaining help include

-Asking me during office hours (see my home page for my hours).
+1. Asking me during office hours (see my home page for my hours).
-Asking the mailing list.
+2. Asking the mailing list.
-Asking another student.
+3. Asking another student.
-But ...
+4. But ...
-Your lab must be your own.
+\t<span class = "big-deal">Your lab must be your own.</span>
-That is, each student must submit a unique lab.
-Naturally, simply changing comments, variable names, etc. does not produce a unique lab.
+\tThat is, each student must submit a unique lab.
+Naturally, simply changing comments, variable names, etc. does **not** produce a unique lab.\n
 ### 7.4 Computer Language Used for Labs
-This course uses the C computer language.
+This course uses the C computer language.\n

 ## 8 A Grade of Incomplete
 The rules for incompletes and grade changes are set by the school> and not the department or individual faculty member.
 The rules set by CAS can be found in <http://cas.nyu.edu/object/bulletin0608.ug.academicpolicies.html>, which states: